sandipchitale/vscode-replicator/README.md

 - `helm`
 - `docker`

-You can conmfigure additional commands.
+You can configure additional commands using config `Commands to Wrap`.

 Also supports: